Gert Hekma

-Gerhardus "Gert" Hekma (24 September 1951 – 19 April 2022) was a Dutch anthropologist and sociologist, known for his research and publications, and public statements about (homo)sexuality.
+Gerhardus "Gert" Hekma (24 September 1951 – 19 April 2022) was a Dutch anthropologist and sociologist, known for his research and publications, and for his often controversial public statements about sexuality.
 He taught gay and lesbian studies at the Faculty of Social and Behavioral Sciences of the University of Amsterdam from 1984 to 2017.

 Career

 Hekma finished Gymnasium-β, and in 1978 obtained his master's degree in Cultural anthropology at the Vrije Universiteit Amsterdam.
 From 1979 to 1981, he worked at Utrecht University.
 He was one of the organizers of the June 1983 social-scientific congress "Among Women, Among Men" (Dutch: "Onder Vrouwen, Onder Mannen").
 In 1987, Hekma received his PhD in Historical anthropology from Utrecht University.

 From 1984 (succeeding Mattias Duyves) until 2017, Hekma was an assistant professor and teacher at the University of Amsterdam, specializing in the sociology and history of (homo)sexuality.
-Hekma's research is part of an academic counterculture, and some of his statements, in particular about pedophilia and about sadomasochism, have caused conflicts between him and some of his colleagues and the university board, and resulted in threats directed at Hekma.
+Hekma's research has been described as being "part of a marginal academic counterculture," and some of his statements, in particular about pedophilia and about sadomasochism, have been controversial and caused conflicts between him and some of his colleagues and the university board, and resulted in threats directed at Hekma.
+He was a member of the editorial board of Paidika: The Journal of Paedophilia in the 1990s.

 Hekma has served as editor or editorial board member of many periodicals.
 He has also co-organized several conferences, and has studied the life and works of Jacob Israël de Haan, Louis Couperus, and Gerard Reve.
 He has taught students at Queens College and at the City College of San Francisco.

 In 2017, three activities took place related to Hekma's retirement: a two-day symposium, "Perils and Pleasures: Confronting Erotic Diversions", in Amsterdam University Library; an exhibition, "Rooie Flikkers en Homostudies UvA", at IHLIA in the Openbare Bibliotheek Amsterdam; a Mosse Lecture by Hekma.
 The latter was organized by the George Mosse Fund, that he co-founded in 2001.